 Smartphones are powerful handheld devices that offer a dizzying range of functions.

-However, some of us neither need nor want cutting-edge functions such as 3D technology or super-fast CAT6 4G network connectivity.
+However, some of us neither need nor want cutting-edge functions such as a Lidar sensor or 8K video recording.
 This is where cheap mobile phones are still the best option.

 Lacking high-end, flashy functionality that some of us are unlikely to use, cheap phones are much less fussy and do not overwhelm users with complex menus and options.
 As a result, they're supremely simple to use.

 No, they're really not.
-Cheap mobiles are available from most of the world’s best known and highly regarded mobile phone manufacturers, including Microsoft, Sony, HTC, Samsung and LG.
+Cheap mobiles are available from most of the world’s best-known and highly regarded mobile phone manufacturers, including Apple, Samsung, Google, Sony and OnePlus.

 The cheap phones they offer boast the same build and call quality as their higher-end phones.